Yes !! You can own property in Mexico.

 In order to obtain the trust deed, the notary will:

 The Closing Costs - Are paid by the Buyer and depend on the value of the property purchased.
-They include a transfer tax (ISAI) of 2% which goes to the Mexican government, an average of 2% for legal Notary fees, a registration fee of .05% of the assessed value of the property, fees for the tax certificate, title search fees and property appraisal, as well as miscellaneous office expenses.
-Basically 5 to 6 percent.
+They include a transfer tax (ISAI) of 3% which goes to the Estate goverment, an average of 2% for legal Notary fees, a registration fee of .05% of the assessed value of the property, fees for the tax certificate, title search fees and property appraisal, as well as miscellaneous office expenses.
+Basically 5 to 7 percent.

 The Seller pays all capital gains taxes and realtors fees.
 Capital gains taxes are 35% of the difference between assessed values at the time of purchase and sale, with adjustments made for inflation and capital improvements.

 Capital Gains Taxes - As noted above, the seller pays all capital gains taxes.
-As a buyer you are eligible for a one time exemption from capital gains tax if you establish residency for 5 years after your purchase prior to selling.
-To establish residency, you must have live in the property for 5 years and all utility and phone bills in your name for 5 years.
+As a buyer you are eligible for a one time exemption from capital gains tax if you establish legal residency prior to selling.

 The Mexican Notary - In Mexico, Notaries must be attorneys for at least 5 years and are appointed by the Federal government, and their services are required for the legal transfer of real estate.
 They are an unbiased, official representative of the government and have a fiduciary responsibility to both parties they collect the real estate taxes, review and aprove all real estate transactions.